WHAT A DEAL! These guys are one of our favorite bands, give them a listen!

 RIDE ON THE TRAIN- heir debut LP, A MUST for any rock fan, these guys can PLAY!
 PLUS CD

-CLUSTER OF PEARLS - STARBURST hand mixed vinyl(never released on CD
+CLUSTER OF PEARLS - LEMON vinyl(never released on CD

 Taking queues from classic pop, rock'n'roll, and Americana, Hollis Brown combines raw rock sensibilities with sweet melodies and heartfelt lyrics to create a rich, warm sound that can fill any room.